plumber0/personal-env/course/LiveKit/00_VoiceAgentOverview.md

 <img src="./images/02.png" alt="Voice Agent Overview" width="500"/>

 - Latency Optimization
-  - Non trival to estimate in practice
+  - Non-trivial to estimate in practice
   - In Voice Agents using the STT + LLM + TTS architecture, the LLM is often the primary source of latency.
     - if self hosting, use smaller/quantized model.
     - shorten the reply or construct the reply in segments(interstitial or a short acknowledgement before the full reply is given)